zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/vectorscan/_index.md

 ---
-title: "Run Vectorscan (Hyperscan on Arm) and use it with Snort3"
+title: Run Vectorscan (Hyperscan on Arm) and use it with Snort3

-description: >
-    Learn how to install Vectorscan on Arm servers and use it with Snort3.
+description: Learn how to install Vectorscan on Arm servers and use it with Snort3

 minutes_to_complete: 15

-who_is_this_for: >
-     Learning path for software developers using Hyperscan optimized for Arm with deep packet inspection applications like Snort on Arm servers.
+who_is_this_for: Learning path for software developers using Hyperscan optimized for Arm with deep packet inspection applications like Snort on Arm servers.

 learning_objectives:
     - Install and run Vectorscan on an Arm-based instance